composewell/streamly/README.md

 ## Arrays

-The `Streamly.Mem.Array` module provides mutable arrays.
+The `Streamly.Memory.Array` module provides mutable arrays.
 Arrays are the computing duals of streams.
 Streams are good at sequential access, immutable transformations of in-transit data whereas arrays are good at random access, in-place transformations of buffered data.
 Unlike streams which are potentially